BingkaiWang/bingkaiwang/content/home/about.md

 ## Biography

 I am a tenure-track assistant professor in the Department of Biostatistics, School of Public Health, University of Michigan.
-My research interests are in causal inference, randomized clinical trials, clustered data and their interactions with infectious disease research.
+My research interests are in causal inference, randomized clinical trials, and arrary data analysis.

 I was a postdoctoral researcher in the Statistics and Data Science Department of the Wharton School, University of Pennsylvania (advised by [Dylan Small](https://statistics.wharton.upenn.edu/profile/dsmall/) and [Nicholas P. Jewell](https://statistics.berkeley.edu/people/nicholas-p-jewell)).
 I got my PhD degree from the Biostatistics department at Johns Hopkins Bloomberg School of Public Health (advised by [Michael Rosenblum](https://www.jhsph.edu/faculty/directory/profile/2241/michael-a-rosenblum) and [Brian Caffo](https://www.jhsph.edu/faculty/directory/profile/1010/brian-s-caffo)).